Microbiology and Molecular Genetics M.S.

 MMG 6890Graduate Teaching Practicum3

-Students must complete at least 1 upper-level course in Molecular Genetics
+Students must complete at least 2 upper-level courses in Microbiology and Molecular Genetics

-Remaining credits in the degree program should be selected from graduate courses approved by the student's Studies Committee.3-4
+Remaining credits in the degree program should be selected from graduate courses approved by the student's Studies Committee.

 At least 8 (and up to 14) credits of Master's Thesis Research (MMG 6391) are required.
 In addition, a written thesis and defense of this thesis must occur according to the guidelines laid out by the Graduate College.